Numerical Optimization Strategies for the Variational Hamiltonian Ansatz in Noisy Quantum Environments: Benchmark Results

-Our extensive benchmarking of eight optimization algorithms across four molecular systems using the \ac{tvha} framework reveals fundamental insights into the performance of the variational quantum eigensolver. \cref{fig:h2_mean_conv}-\cref{fig:lih_as_mean_conv} show convergence of optimization algorithms for each molecule on statevector and sampling simulations.
-The plot shows the mean error over 10 independent runs as a function of function evaluations (log-log scale).
-On these plots, we can observe the discrepancy between exact simulation (statevector) compared to noisy optimization (sampling noise) and also comparing optimization starting from Hartree-Fock (HF) initial points (bold lines) and random initial points (thinner lines).
-For more detail see \cref{sec:convergence_runs} where we show plots of each optimizer individually with every single run displayed.
-On \cref{fig:combined} we show the absolute errors for each run and also the mean error by function evaluations used.
+Our extensive benchmarking of eight optimization algorithms across four molecular systems using the \ac{tvha} framework reveals fundamental insights into the performance of the variational quantum eigensolver. \cref{fig:h2_mean_conv,fig:lih_as_mean_conv} show convergence of optimization algorithms for each molecule on statevector and sampling simulations.
+The plot shows the mean energy over 10 independent runs as a function of function evaluations (log-log scale).
+In these plots, we can observe the discrepancy between exact simulation (statevector) compared to noisy optimization (sampling noise) and also comparing optimization starting from Hartree-Fock initial points (\ac{HF} Init) and random initial points (Random Init).
+The first plotted energy in these plots is the energy after the first iteration of the optimization method, which is the reason, why the convergence curves have different starting values even in the case of Hartree-Fock initialization.
+In all plots, we do not show results for \ac{slsqp} under sampling noise due to large errors and divergence of the \ac{slsqp} optimizer.
+For more detail, see \cref{sec:convergence_runs} where we show plots of each optimizer individually with every single run displayed.
+In \cref{fig:all_errorbars} we show the final errors in more detail.
 These figures with numerical results being discussed in more detail in this section should provide more insight into three critical performance axes, initialization sensitivity, noise resilience, and molecular complexity scaling, directly tied to the \ac{tvha} architecture described in \cref{sec:vha}.